Xalalau/backdoor-shield/README.md

 ## Detection Logs

 The real time protection prints console messages and creates detection logs in the folder **data/backdoor-shield/THE-CURRENT-DATE**.
-Results are stored in files that display all together, but are also stored separately by folder and type when detection contents are available.
+Results are stored in files that display all together, but are also stored separately by folder and type when detected contents are available.

 <details><summary>1) Running two backdoors</summary>
 <p>